peeveen/karaokemanager/README.md

 - `karaoke_file` is the path to the file that should be played
 - `key_change `is a numeric value that tells you how many semitones the pitch of the track should be shifted.
 - `errors` is a list to which you should append any error messages that KaraokeManager will display to the user.
+- The constructor should raise an exception if there is a problem.

 Create a package containing this code, install it, and then set the driver->class value in the KaraokeManager config file to point to your class.